 Our nonprofit status allows us to accept tax-deductible contributions.
 Those contributions support improvements in programs and facilities providing direct benefit to Clark-Lindsey residents and to the Champaign County area.
 And while we are exempt from income and capital gains taxes, we do pay real estate taxes that in turn invest in our schools, our parks and our community.

 Gifts from donors support our amenities and services.
 They also contribute to expansion allowing us to grow to meet the needs of our current and future residents.
-One such project includes a new Wellness Center currently under construction.
+One such project includes a new Wellness Center.
 It features an aquatic center that will expand our exercise and recreational programming.
 A new fitness center and therapy gym is also part of the project.

 Another project is the construction of two new small homes that will operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
 Our partnership with the Green House organization represents one of the first in the state of Illinois to offer this unique culture and home environment focused on real home, meaningful life and empowered staff.
-Two homes are being constructed.
-One will be licensed assisted living and the other skilled nursing care.
-Both will offer special programming for adults with Alzheimer’s and other forms of dementia.
+The two homes opened in 2017 One is licensed assisted living and the other skilled nursing care.
+Both offer special programming for adults with Alzheimer’s and other forms of dementia.